warroyo/flux-tmc-multitenant/README.md

 tanzu tmc policy create -f tmc/policy/enforce-es-naming-test.yaml -s clustergroup
 ```

+5. Update the `ClusterSecretStore` details in the git repo.
+Under `apps/env/<env-name>/external-secrets-crd` there is an override yaml. update this with your tenant id and vault url for each environment.

-5. create secrets in the key vault for the tenants.
+6. create secrets in the key vault for the tenants.
 This document does not cover the automation, but this could be done with a process that allows tenants to manage their own creential entries.

 As a tenant: